dgaydukov/cert-aws/sa/files/sa.md

 ###### API Gateway
 API Gateway - managed api service that makes it easy to publish/manage api at any scale.
 It can:
+* support both HTTP(S) and WebSocket
+* use built-in cache system to minimize load to backend
-* meter/throttle traffic to your backend
+* meter/throttle traffic to your backend.
+You can throttle per client by supplying access key to clients (so vip clients can get more throttling than others)
 * security (allow access only to EC2 with specific IAM role, allow only specific cognito users, allow to those who pass Lambda authorizer)
 * DDoS (distributed denial-of-service) attack prevention
 * caching (you backend won't be called every time, for some request cache would be returned)
 * monitoring (integration with CloudWatch can set up some alarms)
 * all endpoints are HTTPS, you can't create unsecure http
 * send both websocket & http calls
 You can also use API Gateway with openApi to quickly generate api endpoints and underlying models.
 Stage - like a tag, allows your api have multiple versions, like dev stage - myapi.com/dev/users.
+Don't use stages for differente environments, but instead use different aws accounts for different env.
+Real use case for stages is if you need to support different versions of api for prod at the same time.
 You can add documentation to your api and expose it as swagger file.
 Api Gateway can generate client-side SSL certificate, and you backend can get public key, so it can verify that requests are coming from Api Gateway.
 Api Gateway calls are supported by CloudFront, so your api is highly available.
 CORS (Cross-origin resource sharing) - request made to another domain/subdomain of the same domain/port/protocol.
 There are 2 types: